Skip to main content

 Alternative content for time-based media should be provided.
 Typically this is accomplished with captions for video and transcript for audio.
 Captioning of videos on the SIDEARM Sports platform is supported through YouTube.
 Transcripts for audio can be supplied via Sports Files.
 Transcript pages can also be made for videos.

 YouTube has the ability to auto-generate captions.
 The accuracy of these captions should be manually verified.
 YouTube does have the ability to edit the auto-generated captions if needed.
 Alternatively, you can upload your own caption file.
+Content providers should inquire whether or not their institution has a contract with a captioning or transcript service.
+IT, Disability Services, and Library departments are good places to start.

 Forms/Surveys